arjjjohnson/DH110-2021F/assignment03/readme.md

 What?
 >Autism is a neurodevelopmental disorder, characterized by deficits in social interactions and restricted, repetitive behaviors

 Why?
->Current prevalence is 1 in 54 individuals, lack of services, lack of support with transition to remote environment Where?
+>Current prevalence is 1 in 54 individuals, lack of services, lack of support with transition to remote environment

+Where?
 >Google Form Survey, Designed for feedback

 Purpose?
->Understand the context & gather direct insight to the problem Who?
+>Understand the context & gather direct insight to the problem

+Who?
 >49 Respondents; 67% Educators or Clinicians, 18% Parents, 6% Both

 How?
 >Compile experiences, Identify needs from survey data, Back to the Consumers

+I had the wonderful opportunity to sit in on the Social Determinants Committee Meeting at the Martin Luther King, Jr. Community Hospital (MLKCH) which according to the homepage of their website is a “private, nonprofit, safety-net hospital serving 1.3 million residents in South Los Angeles.”
+This hospital offers an inclusive convening table where health and community leaders can come together to discuss and develop solutions to health access issues in their community.
+Specifically, the purpose of the meeting I attended was to connect with the community members with an emphasis on the social determinants of health special interest groups and committees and most importantly, share updates regarding the changes with the continuing COVID-19 pandemic.
+As previously mentioned, the background for this meeting is that the hospital provides a practical, innovative, and open approach to collaboration, and they not only react to, but also try to anticipate, the needs in the community.
+The goal of this meeting was to discuss with community members about collaboration efforts on a multi-year health equity initiative with authentic members, community and clinical partner engagements that aligns with MLK’s strategic priorities.
+The two chairs of the committee meeting were Gabriela Jacobs who was the Community Connector within the Office of Diversity, Equity, Inclusion, & Community Engagement, as well as René González who was part of the Health Equity Task Force and the meeting was mediated by the Senior Community Engagement Liaison.

 ## Link to research (https://forms.gle/ZhAGHjoYsekqhF9B7)